Zilliqa/dev-portal-old/docs/exchanges/exchange-ip-whitelisting.md

 in the directory we extracted `seed-configuration.tar.gz` to.
 Minimally, the following changes are required:

-- Change the value of `SEED_PORT` to `33133` (default), or a port of your choice (if any).
-Be sure to note this down for a subsequent step, if you do not select `33133`.
 - Change the value of `ENABLE_WEBSOCKET` to `true` if your seed node will support websockets (refer to the [Zilliqa Websocket Server](https://github.com/Zilliqa/dev-portal/tree/master/docs/api-websocket.md) documentation).

 ## Joining the Network

 :::note
-Before proceeding with this step, make sure you have completed the necessary KYC (for individual).
+Before proceeding with this step, make sure you have completed the necessary KYC (for an individual).
 :::

 Once the preliminary steps have been completed, joining the network is relatively